paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/reliability_models.md

 (misc_5_4)=
-# Reliability Models for miscellaneous items
+# Reliability models for miscellaneous items
 There are three reliability models for miscellaneous items:

 “Standard model”, for generic miscellaneous items,